-Change is Coming – Item Barcodes Are Soon to Be Web Enabled
+Change is Coming – Item Barcodes Are Becoming Web Enabled

 Today’s consumers are scanning products using their smartphones to research what they want to purchase or to learn about what they have just bought.
 Due to a lack of standardization and control, mobile scans from UPC barcodes typically yield unreliable and inaccurate results.
 To address shoppers’ need for more information, some manufacturers have begun by adding QR codes on packages that connect consumers to more product information.
 Although these barcodes direct consumers to content curated by the brand, these additional symbols take up valuable “real estate” on packages and labels.
 Furthermore, the additional barcodes are causing confusion when scanning at point-of-sale checkout counters.